Firpo7/Automate-a-RE-challenge-for-Beginners/README.md

 print s                                             # print us the password
 ```
-As before input a random string with lenght >= 34
+As said before, each random string with lenght >= 34 is ok.